Imagine spending hours creating strong, well-researched content—only for it to rank on Google and still get ignored.

 Length and formatting

 Did you know your SEO title has limited space on the SERPs?
 You can be cut off when your headline appears too long.
-The character count should be between 55 and 60 to avoid being truncated in SERP.
+The character count for your headlines should be between 55 and 60 to avoid being truncated in SERPs.

-Here are some of my top practical tips on how to write SEO headlines like a professional:
+Here are some of my top SEO title best practices:

 1. Conduct keyword research.